This guide is aimed at people who are thinking about setting up their own Alaveteli website in a new jurisdiction.

 You’ll need to set up a group email address for all the people who will manage the website.
 All site user queries will go here, as will automatic notifications from Alaveteli.
 A group address is really useful for helping coordinate responses, discuss policy, etc.

-You could get by with just 1 or 2 hours per week.
+You could get by with just one or two hours per week.
 This means keeping an eye on the “holding pen” of the website, where incoming messages that the site doesn’t know how to handle are stored (things like spam, misaddressed messages, etc).
 However, the more effort you put into this, the more successful your website is.
 To ensure its success, you should be doing things like:

 - Responding to user help enquiries by email